Seething Wells application 20/00627/CEU

 The amount of water they claim is stored is very small in the scheme of London reservoirs perhaps 0.05% of the storage capacity of Londpon's existing reservoirs; How can 85,000cum of water be stored when they are full of the 'nature reserve' after the chalk grassland and trees were dragged into the basins by diggers.

-As there are photos of the Harwich shells and other substrates (sand and gravel) which formed the basis of the filtration system (before the sites owners mixed it all up with soil)- that form part of the heritage assets- it is not true that the they have been removed by Thames Water as the previous site owners.
+As there are photos of the Harwich shells and other substrates (sand and gravel) which formed the basis of the filtration system (before the sites owners mixed it all up with soil)- that form part of the heritage assets- it is not the case that the they have been removed by Thames Water as the previous site owners.